keks24/raspberry-pi-luks/README.md

 'raspberry-pi-luks/etc/kernel/postrm.d/5.10.17+/rpi-iniramfs-tools' -> '/mnt/etc/kernel/postrm.d/5.10.17+/rpi-initramfs-tools'
 ```

 Be aware, that the directory `/etc/kernel/postinst.d/5.10.17+/` must always match the `kernel version`, which is currently in use.
-Otherwise, generating the `initramfs` will fail and renders the system unbootable.
+Otherwise, generating the `initramfs` will fail and renders the `Raspberry Pi` unbootable.

 Next, get the `UUID` of `/dev/loop2`, which will be used later on:
 ```bash